-Step 8 - Install AP Racing CP9450 rear brake caliper
+Step 8 - Install AP Racing CP5040 rear brake caliper

 - Verify that you are putting the proper caliper on the correct side of the car.
-The smallest piston should be the first piston in the direction of disc rotation. - Using a 6mm hex wrench, remove the pad retention bolt from the top of the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket. - Using a 12mm socket and the supplied washers (#10.02.00016), secure the caliper to the caliper bracket with the jet nuts (#10.02.00008).
-Torque to 23lb-ft.
+The bleed screws on your caliper should be pointing up when installed on the car. - Using a 6mm hex wrench, remove the pad retention bolt from the top of the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket. - Using a 12mm socket and the supplied washers (#10.02.00016), secure the caliper to the caliper bracket with the jet nuts (#10.02.00008).
+Torque to 40 lb-ft.